manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

 * `hnsw_m`: An optional setting that defines the maximum number of outgoing connections in the graph.
 The default is 16.
 * `hnsw_ef_construction`: An optional setting that defines a construction time/accuracy trade-off.
 The default is 200.

+> NOTE: HNSW graph construction during RT chunk saves, `OPTIMIZE TABLE` / auto-optimize chunk merges, and `ALTER TABLE ...
+ADD/DROP/REBUILD` KNN rebuilds runs in parallel by default on multi-core hosts; the worker count is controlled by the [`knn_parallel_build`](../Server_settings/Searchd.md#knn_parallel_build) searchd setting (set it to `1` to force the serial path).
+This affects build-time performance only.
+Because parallel HNSW construction may insert vectors in a different order, the resulting graph may not be bit-identical to a serial build.

 <!-- intro -->
 ##### SQL